bauer/bauer.github.io/_pages/job.md

 $ bin/flink run -c io.github.bauer.flink.job.KafkaRead ./../flink/job/target/job-0.1.jar --topic KafkaTest
 ~~~

-or put it all in a script,  Place this content in a file called start.sh
+...or put it all in a script...

+Place this content in a file called start.sh
 ~~~bash
 echo "----------------------------------------------------------------"
 echo "Start Zookeeper"